Samuel Parkes (VC): Early career

 Described as a labourer, he enlisted in the 4th Queens Own Light Dragoons on 30 July 1831 and was discharged on 1 December 1857 with four good conduct badges, as an out-pensioner of Chelsea Hospital.
 He served 11 years with the 4th Light Dragoons in India, including the First Afghan War (Ghunzee medal), and in the Crimean War.
 Peacetime service with the 4th saw Parkes in Wales and Ireland as well as in England.
 At Balaklava, he was serving as an orderly to the regimental commanding officer, Colonel Lord George Paget.

 Parkes' discharge papers show a chequered military career.
 He earned four good conduct badges, but he won and lost the first badge five times between 1838 and 1850 (i.e. covering his entire service in India and more).
 He gained the second only in January 1852 and then lost it the same year, regaining it in 1853.
 He then managed to gain a third in November 1855 and was awarded the fourth only on 18 November 1857 (four days after his discharge Board).
 In addition, he was sentenced to 56 days imprisonment in Galway Gaol in 1848 by a district court martial in Ireland.
 Parkes was confined on 9 November 1848, convicted on 21 November 1848 and released on 15 January 1849 – so in addition to his 56-day sentence he was in prison for 11 days before conviction.
 The offence itself is not specified in the Regimental Muster Roll.
 Neither is it mentioned in Parkes' discharge papers.
 But papers catalogued in The National Archives as WO 86/6 show that he was found guilty of being 'drunk on duty' and was one of three privates from his regiment so convicted on the same day – one also received 56 days but the other was sentenced to 70 days.
 This blemished record explains why Parkes was not awarded the Army Long Service and Good Conduct Medal, which for the cavalry then required 20 years of irreproachable character.

-Crimea

 Parkes thus remained a Private in the 4th Light Dragoons (from 1861, the 4th Hussars - The Queen's Own) throughout his career.

+Balaclava and the Victoria Cross

 He won his VC on 25 October 1854 in the Charge of the Light Brigade during the Battle of Balaklava during the Crimean War, when the following deed took place for which he was awarded the VC: